hmrc/income-tax-mtd-changelog/README.md

 * Please note that the date shown is the date that the change was deployed to the Sandbox or Production.

 ---
+### 14 September 2023

+The following changes are available in sandbox:

+#### mtd-sa-test-support-api

+* A number of corrections have been made to the Developer Hub documentation for this API.
+In particular, some `List Checkpoints` endpoint fields were incorrectly named:
+  * `Checkpoints` should have been `checkpoints`, and
+  * `checkpointcreationTimestamp` should have been `checkpointCreationTimestamp`.

+* All endpoints on this test-support API now use application-restricted authorisation.
+They will still also allow valid user-restricted OAuth 2.0 access tokens.

 ### 6 September 2023

 The following changes are available in sandbox: